Nevėžis: Name

-There is a popular misconception that the name Nevėžis means "a river without crayfishes" because vėžys is the Lithuanian word for crayfish and ne means "no".
+There is a popular misconception that the name Nevėžis means 'a river without crayfish' because vėžys is the Lithuanian word for crayfish and ne means 'no'.
 In fact, the Nevėžis is known for its variety of fauna which include crayfish.
-Other ethimology suggested from proto-Baltic *nevēźā- (ex.
+Other ethimology suggested from Proto-Baltic *nevēźā- (ex.
 Lithuainian ne-vežti 'not to carry') and means 'slow, not-conveying river'.
-The Soviet-Belarusian geographer Vadim Zhuchkevich suggested that the name Nevėžis could be derived from a Finnish word nevo meaning "swamp".
+The Soviet-Belarusian geographer Vadim Zhuchkevich suggested that the name Nevėžis could be derived from a Finnish word nevo meaning 'swamp'.
 The upper river has swampy banks.

+The name also relate by N phoneme to the rivers Neris and Nemunas that takes flow of the other two.

-The river gave name to many things including Panevėžys, the fifth largest city in Lithuania.
-Its name means "[Town] near Nevėžis."
+The river gave name to many things including Panevėžys, the fifth-largest city in Lithuania.
+Its name translates to '[Town] near Nevėžis'.
 FK Nevėžis and KK Nevėžis are also named after the river.
 The Nevėžis is important in Lithuanian culture because it flows through the middle of Lithuania.
 During the Middle Ages, the river was considered to be a natural border between two regions of Lithuania: Samogitia and Aukštaitija.

+Other forms

+Commonly it is also known in its shorter form as Nevkė or Nefkė, in Kėdainiai town.